manelpuig/rUBot_mecanum_ws/Documentation/2b_rubot_rbpi_bringup.md

 rosrun rosserial_python serial_node.py _port:=/dev/arduino _baud:=57600
 rostopic pub -r 10 /cmd_vel geometry_msgs/Twist '[0.5, 0, 0]' '[0, 0, 0]'
 ```
-> /dev/arduino is the port to which the Arduino is connected, change it in case yours is different
+> /dev/arduino is the port to which the Arduino is connected, change it in case yours is different (usually /dev/ttyACM0)

 > The last command sends a Twist message to the robot.
 The wheels should be moving forward.
 You can try different movements by modifying the numbers inside the brackets: '[vx, vy, vz]' '[wx, wy, wz]', you should only change vx, vy and wz values as the others do not apply.
 As it is an holonomic robot, if all the values are 0.0 except for wz (angular velocity in z axis) you will obtain a movement in which the robot spins on itself.